-In my 12 years as a software product manager for Sonos, I benefited from an established company vision and strategy-based team roadmap, upon which we created innovative and highly successful products.
-The Sonos vision, which has stood the test of time, is very simple: to fill every home with music.
+In my 12 years as a software product manager for Sonos, I benefited from an established company vision and strategy-based team roadmap.
+As a result, we created innovative and highly successful products.
+The Sonos vision, which has stood the test of time, is straightforward: to fill every home with music.
 From there, my fellow product managers and I developed a set of product strategies that allowed us to identify the products and initiatives that would translate to an executable product team roadmap.

 My Experiences With a Strategy-Based Team Roadmap